jrper/rv/cpp_testing.md

 ### The Makefile

-Another good option is to have (at least) one test file for each work package.
+Another good option is to have (at least) one test file for each work package, eg:
  - Core SPH code
  - IO
  - Post-processing